 If your answers were all over the place, and you are not sure which personality is strongest, do not worry.
 You may be an Ingénue, or a Classic; be sure to read those chapters to see if it suits you or not.
 Also, no matter what your chart looks like, be sure to read the chapter on each clothing personality if you want to understand the other women in your life better!

-Here is a general assessment of each personality:
+Here is a general overview of each Clothing Personality (or Img.ID):

 Dramatic—Exotic Beauty (sophisticated like a protea or artsy and eccentric like a bird of paradise) Average to tall.
 Exotic features.
 Unique, imaginative, independent, sophisticated, demanding, stylish; usually well-known.